What is HL7 FHIR?

 Depiction of an HL7 FHIR Bundle

-In a previous blog we compared FHIR to CCDA data structures.
+In a previous blog we compared HL7 FHIR to HL7 CCDA data structures.
 Here is a basic FHIR “Observation” Resource example:

 fhir observation